alexmiller63/SNAP/kennedy-letter.md

 **Electronic route:**

-No appropriate public electronic correspondence address verified yet.

-**Status:** VERIFIED — electronic route still being sought.
+HHSExecSec@hhs.gov

+**Important note:**

+This address has been published by HHS for the Executive Secretariat.
+The current HHS page states that the Executive Secretariat directly supports the Secretary and handles correspondence and policy documents, although the current page gives a postal address for letters to Secretary Kennedy rather than publishing an email submission address.

 ---

 # CC / Distribution

+The distribution list is deliberately broad but relevant.

-A recipient should generally be included because the person or office:
+A recipient is included because the person or office:

 1. has responsibility for the issue;